fedefloris/Expert-system/README.md

 # List of facts that will be initially true, every other fact will be false by default
 =ABDH

-# Ask to the expert system the state (true/false) of the following facts:
+# Ask the expert system the state (true/false) of the following facts:
 ?CF
 ```